chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

 * The ``lambda`` is the relaxation time associated to the fluid.

 * The ``n`` is a power parameter.
 It sets the slope in the log-log :math:`\eta = f(\dot{\gamma})` graph.

+.. note..
+    The Carreau model is only suitable for Newtonian and shear-thinning flows.

 Phase-change model
 ^^^^^^^^^^^^^^^^^^^